Mandell Creighton: Cambridge professor, 1884–1891

-Emmanuel College was the alma mater of the Rev John Harvard, after whom Harvard College in the United States is named.
-That college marked its 250th anniversary in November 1886 and Creighton, accompanied by Louise, attended the celebrations, representing Emmanuel.
+Emmanuel College was the alma mater of the Rev John Harvard, after whom Harvard College in the US is named.
+In November 1886, the college marked its 250th anniversary in November 1886 and Creighton, accompanied by Louise, attended the celebrations, representing Emmanuel.
 During the extended visit, they met prominent American men of letters, including the historian of the American West, Francis Parkman; the future supreme court justice, Oliver Wendell Holmes Jr.; and the poet and critic James Russell Lowell.
 Creighton received an honorary Harvard doctorate.

 In February 1887 volumes III and IV of Creighton's History of the Papacy were published by Longmans.
 These volumes narrowed the focus to specific popes, chiefly, Sixtus IV, Alexander VI and Julius II, and covered a period of a little over half a century, bringing the narrative to 1518 and the start of the Reformation.
 (Note: "Review".
 Carlisle Patriot; Oxford World Encyclopaedia, 2014 (for the date of the start of the Reformation).)
 In his approach of maintaining historiographical balance and considering individuals as products of their historical eras, Creighton did not single out anyone for special condemnation, even the Borgia pope, Alexander VI, whose "exceptional infamy", Creighton felt, was "largely due to the fact that he did not add hypocrisy to his other vices".

 Creighton invited Acton to review the two volumes for The English Historical Review.
 Acton had by this time developed what the historian J. P. Kenyon has called "his hatred of the papacy, [which], inflamed by his historical studies, knew no bounds".
 Acton's review was largely hostile, implying that Creighton's methods were not those of a "scrupulous and self-respecting writer", and commenting adversely about "the economy of evidence, and the severity with which the raw material is repressed".
 In the following weeks there were contentious exchanges between the two men, polarising eventually into their two views of history, Acton's normative approach versus Creighton's more relativist one.
 (Note: It was in one of these exchanges that Acton penned three sentences of which the second was to become a much quoted (and misquoted) epigram.
 "Historical responsibility has to make up for the want of legal responsibility.
 Power tends to corrupt, and absolute power corrupts absolutely.
 Great men are almost always bad men, even when they exercise influence and not authority".)
 Acton's strictures led Creighton to reconsider his own position and become slightly more judgmental.
 In an 1895 paper he would write that the papacy, "which had been established for the promotion of morality" had in fact "provided the means for the utmost immorality".